gcallah/BookReviews/jones.md

 skepticism.
 But B's arguments as to why matter, as his targets understood it, was an untenable concept, do not depend upon his motivation in making them.
 They either succeed or not on their own merits.
-It is very interesting to learn about B's Intimate involvement with elite Protestant education, his desire to defend and promote Anglicanism, And his efforts to gain better positions within the church.
+It is very interesting to learn about B's intimate involvement with elite Protestant education, his desire to defend and promote Anglicanism, and his efforts to gain better positions within the church.
 But numerous people at the time were educated in elite Protestant institutions, promoted Anglicanism, and sought better jobs.
 But only one of them wrote books arguing for immaterialism.

-As noted at the beginning of this review, if we cannot consider a thinker's arguments apart from that thinker's life history, then Jones's book itself is radically incomplete: every copy ought to be shipped with a biography of Jones.
+As argued at the beginning of this review, if we cannot consider a thinker's arguments apart from that thinker's life history, then Jones's book itself is radically incomplete: every copy ought to be shipped with a biography of Jones.
 And unless that is an autobiography, that biography should come with a